-Procedure-The actual operation is simple and not unlike that of more conventional instruments designed for the reception of standard broadcast programs alone.
+Procedure.-The actual operation is simple and not unlike that of more conventional instruments designed for the reception of standard broadcast programs alone.
 However, the full possibilities of any short-wave receiver cannot be attained unless the user has a practical knowledge of short-wave transmission behavior and operating schedules.
 It is therefore recommended that the appended Notes on Short-Wave Reception and the inserted Short-Wave Broadcasting Station List and Program Schedule be studied carefully.

-A brief outline of the recommended operating procedure should suffice:

-- 1. Set the Range Switch for the frequency range within which the desired station is included. - 2.
-Turn the Power Switch "on" and the Tone Control fully clockwise-for full-range reproduction.
+- A brief outline of the recommended operating procedure for reception of phone and modulated signals follows: - 1.
+Set the Range Switch for the frequency range within which the desired station is included; turn AVC "On," CW Oscillator "Off," Radio Sensitivity Control to extreme clockwise position and select "Speaker" or "Phones" as desired. - 2.
+Turn the Power Switch "On" and the Tone Control fully clockwise-for full-range reproduction.
 Wait a few seconds in order that the tubes may attain the proper temperature before attempting further operation. - 3.
-Advance the Volume Control to a position near the middle of its range and rotate the Station Selector until the dial indicator assumes a position coincident with the listed frequency of the desired station (on that scale which is designated by the letter corresponding to the range switch setting).
-Then turn the selector very slowly over a narrow range on each side of that setting, advancing the Volume Control further in a clockwise direction and repeating the tuning process, if necessary, until the signal is heard.
+Advance the Audio Volume Control to a position near the middle of its range and rotate the Station Selector until the dial indicator assumes a position coincident with the listed frequency of the desired station (on that scale which is designated by the letter corresponding to the range-switch setting).
+Then turn the selector very slowly over a narrow range on each side of that setting, advancing the Audio Volume Control further in a clockwise direction and repeating the tuning process, if necessary, until the signal is heard.

 NOTE-This procedure is important-especially so for short-wave reception.
 Because of the wide band of frequencies covered by the short-wave ranges, tuning is critical (sharp).
 A station of suitable strength often will be imperceptible if passed through rapidly or in a haphazard manner.
+(Very weak signals may be located by turning the CW oscillator "On.")

-- 4. After receiving the signal, turn the Volume Control counter clockwise until the volume is reduced to a low level.
+- 4. After receiving the signal, turn the Audio Volume Control counter-clockwise until the volume is reduced to a low level.
 Then readjust the Station Selector accurately to the position mid-way between the points where the quality becomes poor or the signal disappears.
 This setting minimizes the proportion of background noise (static) and provides the fine quality of reproduction possible with this instrument. - 5.
-Adjust the Volume Control to the desired volume level.
+Adjust the Audio Volume Control to the desired volume level.
+Once the desired audio level has been set, the automatic volume control functions to prevent overloading of the receiver for considerable variations of input signal strength. - 6.

-NOTE-The automatic volume control built into this instrument maintains the volume level substantially constant irrespective of normal fluctuations of signal strength (fading).
-Also, other stations with good signal strength will be received at approximately the same volume without readjustment of the Volume Control. - 6.
 If less treble response is preferred, rotate the Tone Control counter-clockwise to obtain the most pleasing quality of reproduction; static interference, when excessive, also may be reduced in this manner. - 7.
-When through operating, turn the Tone Control fully counter-clockwise, thus switching "off" the power.
+When through operating, turn the Tone Control fully counter-clockwise, thus switching "Off" the power.